8 Extending the Linear Model

 smooth terms s(Life Exp.)
 5.55 6.49 40.11 0

-When you look at the model output, what you get will depend a lot on the tool you use, and the details are mostly beyond the scope we want to present here (check out Michael’s (2022) document on GAMs for more ).
+When you look at the model output, what you get will depend a lot on the tool you use, and the details are mostly beyond the scope we want to present here (check out Michael’s (2022) document on GAMs for a lot more).
 But in general, the following information will be provided as part of the summary ANOVA table or as an attribute of the model object:

 • coefficients: The coefficients for each of the features in the model.
 For a GAM, these are the coefficients for the basis expansion columns, as well as standard linear feature effects.